aring99/docker-compose-project/README.md

 ## Software Services
 This Section describes how to connect and access the services.
 ### pgAdmin
+To connect to pgAdmin, the following needs to be entered on a browser: ```http://localhost:5050``` Alternatively, in the case a VM is used or the previous command fails, instead use the IPv4 address instead of localhost.
+For example, if the IPv4 address is "44.202.109.53", the command to be entered is: ```http://44.202.109.53:5050```
 ### Redis Insight
+To connect to Redis Insight, the following needs to be entered on a browser: ```http://localhost:8001``` Alternatively, in the case a VM is used or the previous command fails, instead use the IPv4 address instead of localhost.
+For example, if the IPv4 address is "44.202.109.53", the command to be entered is: ```http://44.202.109.53:8001```
 ### Prometheus
+To connect to Prometheus, the following needs to be entered on a browser: ```http://localhost:9090``` Alternatively, in the case a VM is used or the previous command fails, instead use the IPv4 address instead of localhost.
+For example, if the IPv4 address is "44.202.109.53", the command to be entered is: ```http://44.202.109.53:9090```
 ### Grafana
+To connect to Grafana, the following needs to be entered on a browser: ```http://localhost:3000``` Alternatively, in the case a VM is used or the previous command fails, instead use the IPv4 address instead of localhost.
+For example, if the IPv4 address is "44.202.109.53", the command to be entered is: ```http://44.202.109.53:3000```